FAIR-INNOVATION/FAIRINO-OLSPS-doc-en/source/manual/analysis.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 AIRLab offers the function of automatically cycling through welding projects, allowing users to repeatedly execute welding processes on workpieces.
 The detailed steps are as follows:

-Step 1: Launch AIRLab, import the workpiece registration template project, and open the menu bar—select the automatic cycle operation pop-up window, as shown in the Figure 4-88.
+Step 1: Launch AIRLab, import the workpiece registration template project, and open the menu bar—select the automatic cycle operation pop-up window, as shown in the figure below.

 .. important::
     AIRLab has specific requirements for the path of the workpiece registration template project.
 It must be placed in /Data/Work_template under the AIRLab directory.
 No other USD files are allowed in this folder besides the workpiece registration template project.
 The project name can be arbitrary.